eoap/inference-eoap/docs/cwl-cli/inference.md

 ### How to wrap a step as a CWL CommandLineTool

-The CWL document below shows the water bodies detection Python command line tool step wrapped as a CWL CommandLineTool:
+The CWL document below shows the inference Python command line tool step wrapped as a CWL CommandLineTool:

 TODO